sumansekharsahoo/GuessNumberGame/README.md

 About Code:

-I have used JavaScript to manipulate the DOM elements- (i) Message Displayed: "Too Low!"/"Too high!"/"Start guessing..."
+I have used JavaScript to handle click events, selecting and manipulate the DOM elements- (i) Message Displayed: "Too Low!"/"Too high!"/"Start guessing..."
 (ii) background-color: "black"/"green"
 (iii) score: deducted by 1 on every wrong guess.